gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 and its descendants, without reading or compressing any data.

 Pass the same options object that will be passed to the export method, otherwise the result will not match.
+The computation assumes the export creates the writer, where `bufferedWrite` defaults to `true`; a [ZipWriter](ZipWriter.md) passed to [ZipDirectoryEntry#exportZip](#exportzip) defaults it to `false` instead, which adds a data descriptor to every entry, so pass the value that writer uses here too.
 The size is only determinable when every descendant is stored (i.e. `level` is set to 0) or passed through, and has a known size; [ERR\_UNDETERMINED\_SIZE](../variables/ERR_UNDETERMINED_SIZE.md) is thrown otherwise.
 Encryption does not prevent it, the overhead of ZipCrypto and AES being fixed.